certik/hermes2d/doc/src/tutorial.rst

 Parameter values and additional information can be found in the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/examples/saphir/main.cpp>`_ file.

-Note the way material properties are defined.
-This approach is alternative to how this was done in tutorial examples 07 and 12 and in example iron-water.
-Now, we define a separate weak form for every material:
+It is worth noticing how different material parameters are handled - we define a separate weak form for each material.
+This approach is more flexible to how material parameters were handled in tutorial examples 07 and 12:

 ::